 Working With Passive Members

-In RescueTime for Organizations (with Enterprise features enabled), there is a special type of user called a ‘passive member’.
+In RescueTime for Teams (with Enterprise features enabled), there is a special type of user called a ‘passive member’.

 Passive users can be complex to manage and aren't enabled by default.
 They are best suited for larger organizations with an IT team who will manage the distribution of the Desktop app.
 To learn more about passive members, please contact support.

-A passive member is a computer within your organization that contributes time to the organization team reports but doesn’t have an established identity within the RescueTime system.
+A passive member is a computer within your team that contributes time to the team reports but doesn’t have an established identity within the RescueTime system.
 No personal reports are created, and no weekly summary reports are sent.

 - Ease of distribution for large teams